For Families

 Hot Chocolate Talk Conversation Guide

-This guide contains decades of research packed into practical, digestible advice and age-appropriate conversation starters to help parents feel comfortable talking with their child about personal safety—one of the most powerful ways to protect them from sexual abuse.
+This guide contains decades of research packed into practical, digestible advice and age-appropriate conversation starters to help parents feel comfortable talking with their children about personal safety—one of the most powerful ways to protect them from sexual abuse.

 Caring for Kids: What Parents need to know about Sexual Abuse